Judit Polgár: Grandmaster

-In 1993, Polgár became the first woman to ever qualify for an Interzonal tournament.
+In 1993, Polgár became the first woman ever to qualify for an Interzonal tournament.
 In March, she finished in a four-way tie for second place in the Budapest Zonal and won the tiebreaking tournament.
 She then confirmed her status as one of the world's leading players, narrowly failing to qualify for the Candidates Tournaments at the rival FIDE and PCA Interzonal tournaments.

 In the summer of 1993, Bobby Fischer stayed for a time in the Polgár household.
 He had been living in seclusion in Yugoslavia due to an arrest warrant issued by the United States for violating the UN blockade of Yugoslavia with his 1992 match against Spassky.
-Susan Polgár met Bobby with her family and persuaded him to come out of hiding "in a cramped hotel room in a small Yugoslavian village".
+Susan Polgár met Fischer with her family and persuaded him to come out of hiding "in a cramped hotel room in a small Yugoslavian village".
 During his stay, he played many games of Fischer random chess and helped the sisters analyse their games.
-Susan said, while he was friendly on a personal level and recalled mostly pleasant moments as their guest, there were conflicts due to his political views.
+Susan said that he was friendly on a personal level and recalled mostly pleasant moments with him as their guest, although conflicts arose due to his political views.
 On the suggestion of a friend of Fischer, a match of blitz chess between Fischer and Polgár was arranged and announced to the press.
 However, problems ensued between Fischer and László Polgár and Fischer cancelled the match, telling a friend who asked if the match would take place, "No, they're Jewish."

 In the summer of 1994, Polgár had the greatest success of her career to that point, when she won the Madrid International in Spain.
 Against a field which included Gata Kamsky, Evgeny Bareev, Valery Salov and Ivan Sokolov, she finished 7–2 and 1½ points ahead of second place.
 Her performance rating for the tournament was 2778 against an opposition rated at 2672.

 In October 1994, she played in a tournament in Buenos Aires which was a tribute to an ailing Polugaevsky.
 Eight grandmasters participated, all considered contenders for the world championship: Karpov, Anand, Salov, Ivanchuk, Kamsky, Shirov, Ljubojević and Polgár.
 The tournament was unusual as Black in each game was required to play a Sicilian Defence, since Polugaevsky was considered the all-time authority on the opening.
 This was to Polgár's advantage as it was her favourite.
 Against the elite competition she finished tied for third with Ivanchuk.

 In September 1995, Polgár finished third with a score of 7–4 in the Donner Memorial in Amsterdam, behind Jan Timman and Julio Granda, who tied for first, and ahead of Yasser Seirawan, Alexander Huzman, Alexei Shirov, Alexander Khalifman, Alexander Morozevich and Valery Salov.
 She secured a clear third place with a 21-move win over Shirov in her last game.
-In the Antillean island of Aruba in November 1995, she played in a friendly match against Jeroen Piket of the Netherlands, at the time one of the top players in Europe.
+In Aruba in November 1995, she played in a friendly match against Jeroen Piket of the Netherlands, at the time one of the top players in Europe.
 Despite being closely matched in ratings, Polgár won the match 6–2.